 Roman women: an old woman, about 50 AD.
 The sculptor has made her look silly on purpose to make fun of old women Were women oppressed in ancient Rome?
 Roman women lived under many restrictions that did not apply to Roman men.
 Roman women knew that men were treating them unfairly, and they [...]

-A fragment of Homer's Iliad on papyrus Only the richest and smartest Roman boys went on from elementary school to high school.
-Girls generally couldn't go to high school, but sometimes they could be homeschooled.
-Most towns didn't have a high school, so in order to go to high school you had to leave home [...]
+Roman high school: A fragment of Homer's Iliad on papyrus Who went to high school?
+Only the richest and smartest Roman boys went on from elementary school to high school.
+Most girls couldn't go to high school, but some girls were homeschooled.
+Roman schools Egyptian schools All our ancient Rome articles Leaving home for [...]

 A Roman family on a tombstone Roman definitions of family The Roman idea of family included not just a husband and wife and their children, but also the people they enslaved (if they had any), and free employees.
 So it meant something more like a household, or a family-owned business.
 Roman economy Roman women [...]